Top Trends for Primary Bathrooms

 In the ultimate expression of creativity, asymmetrical mirrors are installed to make the bathroom look more interesting.
 This can either be done by using a mirror that is already created in a unique asymmetrical shape, or by getting a regular rectangular or square mirror and installing it in an asymmetrical way during your master bathroom remodel—for example, placing it above the sink on an angle that you would not expect.
 This makes the bathroom stimulating to the eye and just plain fun to be in.

 Thanks to this trend, gone are the days when you finish a warm, relaxing shower or soak in the tub, only to experience the frigid sensations of your feet meeting a cold, uncomfortable floor.
-A heating system can be installed underneath wood, vinyl, concrete, or tile in order to create a warm and cozy experience that will be more than worth the investment of your master bathroom remodel.
+A heating system can be installed underneath almost any popular bathroom flooring – including wood, vinyl, concrete, or tile.
+This can create a warm and cozy experience that will be more than worth the investment of your master bathroom remodel.